kotor-speedruns/kotor-speedruns.github.io/Major Glitches/Hotshot.md

 https://www.youtube.com/watch?v=OLWy83_2Mjw

+### Via Main Menu

-**Method 2 - Main Menu:** This was the original form of Hotshot, and is slower and more complicated than the newer Hard Save method.
+This was the original form of Hotshot, and is slower and more complicated than all other Hotshot methods.

 **Steps:**

 1. In the Destination Module save, [AMG](d4jq8) via a Quick Save.